 One major challenge with mental health in China is that the country faces a drastic shortage of qualified mental health professionals.
 Only in the past several decades has psychiatry in China emerged as an important scientific enterprise.
 Only a limited number of leading academic mental health institutions have developed research infrastructure, and therefore are able to provide rigorous training in research, especially in clinical research.

 As a national leader in public sector psychiatry, The UMass Psychiatry Department is committed to global health and has the capacity to help address mental health challenges in China.
-Under the visionary leadership of Dr. Douglas Ziedonis, the China initiatives within the UMass Psychiatry Department (China Connection) has been growing, and has led to collaborative relationships with several leading academic mental health institutions in China.
-For more information about our China Connection program, click here.
+Under the visionary leadership of Dr. Douglas Ziedonis, the China Mental Health Program within the UMass Psychiatry Department has been growing, and has led to collaborative relationships with several leading academic mental health institutions in China.
+For more information about the program, click here.

 Current visiting scholar